 And @Esper how does the Automatic Bonus Progression make players think outside of the box?
 Doesn't this just limit them or railroad them more than allowing them to select the magic items they want with the gold they earn?
 (Honest question!!
 Not trying to question your option choice just really interested in why you enjoy this option!! ^.^)

-By having a severely limited magic item list they are less likely to be loot mongers and try and steal everything that isn't nailed down.
+If that's what you're looking for I'd also suggest E6.By having a severely limited magic item list they are less likely to be loot mongers and try and steal everything that isn't nailed down.
 Allies become more of a commodity in the sense that they are in example:

 The magic items they do find are precious, but also likely to bring trouble if they are flashing it around (and plot hooks).